Morgan County, Kentucky: History

+On May 29, 1869, a portion of Morgan County became part of present-day Menifee County.

 Morgan County was hit by an EF3 tornado on March 2, 2012, which cost the lives of six people and injured many others.
 Following the tornado, Morgan County's population decreased, but the county seat still has a strong population for a small town.

 Morgan County had begun building a new court house in 2011, but the tornado delayed its construction to late 2013.

 Geography

 According to the United States Census Bureau, the county has a total area of 384 sqmi, of which 300 sqmi is land and 2.7 sqmi (0.7%) is water.